syd-botz/sydthekid/content/about/_index.md

 syd botz (sounds like "boats").

-minnesotan.

-software developer. yarn artist. amateur country and bluegrass music historian.
+i am a yarn fiber artist, a software developer, a technology culture critic, and an amateur country and bluegrass music historian based out of a lawn chair somewhere in Minnesota. i believe in the power of dancing, asking good questions, kind company, and patience to carry us through mystery. i hope to teach that we need not always move toward certainty.

-not a banjo player.
+i am not a banjo player (currently).

 sydneylaurabotz@gmail.com